-Your entire file system in Peergos is encrypted with symmetric cryptography, which is believed to be resistant to quantum computer attacks.
-We will be switching the asymmetric cryptography to a post-quantum algorithm as soon as a clear candidate arrives.
+Your entire file system in Peergos is encrypted with symmetric cryptography and the initial keys are derived using cryptographic hashing.
+Both of these are believed to be resistant to quantum computer attacks (You at best get a quadratic speedup from Grover's algorithm).
+We will be switching the asymmetric cryptography, which is used to share files, to a post-quantum algorithm as soon as a clear candidate arrives.

 Peergos is designed to be secure against passive network adversaries, even ones with state level computational resources, who are able to store all data on the Peergos network indefinitely.
 Despite all the encrypted data being publicly accessible, no one but the intended recipients can deduce any data or friendship graphs.

-Peergos should be secure against attackers with read access to a users machine which is not synchronous with the web user interface being open in a browser.
+Peergos should be secure against attackers with read access to a users machine which is not synchronous with the client being logged in.